Could Twitter Spaces take on livestreams? Yes, but there's a catch

 Giving users space

-This is where Twitter Spaces comes in, as it creates discussions where hosts and moderators can allow listeners to be part of the conversation as well. t’s kind of like a live radio show with a phone-in.
+This is where Twitter Spaces comes in, creating discussions where hosts and moderators can allow listeners to be part of the conversation as well – like a live radio show with a phone-in.

-With Fleets now gone, where you could share content for 24 hours, similar to Instagram Stories, Spaces is replacing the short-lived feature above your Twitter feed so you can listen in to a discussion right away.
+Spaces is a replacement for Fleets (a service that let you share content for 24 hours, similar to Instagram Stories), and sits above your Twitter feed so you can listen in to a discussion right away.
 The recent updates also enable users to be moderators, with the ability to remove participants, manage requests and even have Spaces to host ten speakers now.

 making it easier to manage your Space…introducing co-hosting!- hosts have two co-host invites they can send- the table just got bigger: 1 host, 2 co-hosts, and 10 speakers- co-hosts can help invite speakers, manage requests, remove participants, pin Tweets and more! pic.twitter.com/s76JFbhTL2August 5, 2021